 - Alpha-1 antitrypsin deficiency

 While there is currently no cure for bronchiectasis, there are many treatment options available to help patients manage symptoms and live with the effects of this lung disease.
 Traditional treatment options for this condition include oral medications aimed at thinning mucus and treating infection, inhaled medicines (including bronchodilators and corticosteroids) and oxygen therapy.
-At the Lung Institute, we offer an alternative form of bronchiectasis treatment with our innovative cellular therapy.
+At the Lung Health Institute, we offer an alternative form of bronchiectasis treatment with our innovative cellular therapy.
 This natural approach to treatment utilizes cells from the patient’s own body to potentially slow the progression of the disease and naturally improve lung function.

-If you have been diagnosed with bronchiectasis and would like to explore cellular therapy as an alternative treatment option, contact the Lung Institute today at 888-745-6697.
+If you have been diagnosed with bronchiectasis and would like to explore cellular therapy as an alternative treatment option, contact the Lung Health Institute today at 888-745-6697.